zhouyl/flowblade/docs/components/data-display/tree-view.md

 | `icon` | `string` | `null` | Icon name |
 | `expanded` | `boolean` | `false` | Is expanded by default |
 | `hasChildren` | `boolean` | `false` | Has children nodes |

+### Style Props

+TreeView and TreeViewItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## With Icons